Your Child Reads provides free books to local children

-OSCODA – Your Child Reads (YRC) of Alcona and Iosco counties are raising funds for Dolly Parton’s Imagination Library.
+IOSCO COUNTY — Your Child Reads of Alcona & Iosco counties (YCR) are raising funds for Dolly Parton’s Imagination Library.

 Started in 2017, YCR raised funds to purchase age appropriate books sent directly to children from birth to age 5 via the US Postal Service.